Preamble

 14.10.

-trade dispute, the Review board may choose to reverse the trade.
-The Review
+Review board may choose to reverse the trade.
+The Review Board may only

-Board may only overrule a trade in the interest of substantial fairness to the
+overrule a trade in the interest of substantial fairness to the League.

 14.11.